-Eli Manning’s Wonderlic Score is 24.
-While the average score for an NFL quarterback is about 24, Manning has scored well above average.
+Eli Manning’s Wonderlic Score was a 39.
+While the average score for an NFL quarterback is about 24, Manning scored well above average.

 The Wonderlic is used by many employers because it is a standardized measure of general intelligence.
 Employers may administer different versions of the test to prospective employees, and scores can be compared among groups taking the same form of the exam.

-This was not Manning’s first time taking the Wonderlic Test.
-He reportedly scored a 38 out of 50 when he took the test in 2004 after his college career
+He reportedly scored a 39 out of 50 when he took the test in 2004 after his college career

 At Ole Miss where he broke multiple school records and won the Archie Manning Award (the award given to Mississippi’s top college player).
 He succeeded in the NFL, leading the New York Giants to two Super Bowl wins in 2007 and 2011.
 Manning retired in 2020 with 57,023 passing yards, 366 touchdowns and completion percentage of 60.3%.
 Since being drafted by the Giants in 2004, he will likely will be remembered as one of the greatest New York Giants quarterbacks of all time.